 The main course was served in two installments: first slow-roasted local pork on a bed of farro, fava beans and celery, then pork cheeks braised in Wilderen Cuvée Clarisse, a dark brown ale.
 The meat was meltingly tender and flavorful, and the mix of plump beans, earthy spelt and crunchy celery the perfect accompaniment.
 Herkenrode Bruin, beer from the abbey’s own label, provided an appropriate pairing in terms of both taste and its historical associations with the location.

-The quality and variety of the dishes are all the more impressive when you consider that everything was produced from an outdoor kitchen comprising two charcoal grills and a large gas-powered paella pan.
+The quality and variety of the dishes are all the more impressive when you consider that everything was produced in an outdoor kitchen comprising two charcoal grills and a large gas-powered paella pan.
 The chef and his team labored furiously for the four-odd hours that it took to serve the four seated courses, all within view of the diners.

 After dessert—fresh berries with a granité of Wilderen Kriek—we were invited to move into the barn for coffee and tea.
 By this time, the sun had almost dipped below the horizon and the table was in shadow.
 Once inside, we mingled anew with our fellow diners and nibbled on petite apple turnovers.
 It was a cozy and intimate end to a beautiful day.